alanfgates/dtest/README.md

 To add new profiles or repositories to your build go to the job in Jenkins and click on **Configure**.
 In the **General** section modify the *Profile* and *Repository* parameters to add the new options you need.
-In the case of profile, there must be corresponding `dtest.yaml` and `dtest.properties` files in the config directory.
+In the case of profile, there must be corresponding *profile*`.yaml` in the config directory.

 ## Configuration
 ### DTest Configuration
-Configuration for DTest wide values are defined in the file `dtest.properties`.
+Configuration for DTest values are defined in the file `dtest.properties`.
 You will find this file in the config profile directory.

 Property | Explanation | Default
 ---------|-------------|--------
 dtest.core.buildinfo.basedir | Working directory for the build on the build machine | *DTEST_HOME*/log/*label*-*buildid*
 dtest.core.buildinfo.label |  Label for this build | Branch name
-dtest.core.buildyaml.impl | Class to use to interpret `dtest.yaml`.
+dtest.core.buildyaml.impl | Class to use to interpret the Yaml build file.
 It must either be or subclass `BuildYaml`|  `BuildYaml` dtest.core.codesource.impl | Subclass of `CodeSource` to use, which controls how DTest interacts with the source control system.  | `GitSource` dtest.core.containerclient.impl | Subclass of `ContainerClient` to use, which handles container operations | `DockerContainerClient` dtest.core.containerclient.containerruntime | Maximum runtime for a single container.
 If any container exceeds this value the build will be marked as timed out.
 You should set this higher than `dtest.core.containercommand.singletestruntime` so that you can distinguish between a container timing out and a test timing out.|  30 minutes